w314/notes/javaNotes/qc/qc1/qc1_springConcepts.md

 ### How to define a Bean

->Stereotype Annotations:

-> - What do they do?

->- Why are they called that?

->- What are the 4 annotations?
 #### 1. with Stereotype annotations
 - are used to create beans automatically in the application context
 - types: